JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q235352" title="crop" aliases="crop plants">
 <param ve-entity eid="Q199182" title="ornamental plant" aliases="ornamental">
 <param ve-entity eid="Q297292" title="oil seed" aliases="oil seeds">
 _Helianthus annuus_ (common sunflower) holds a special status in the plant kingdom.
-The species is among a small number of crop plants that humans domesticated, from a wild ancestor, in North America thousands of years ago.[^ref1] Today, the cultivated annual is grown nearly worldwide, mainly as a source of protein-rich oil seeds.
+The species is among a small number of crop plants that humans first domesticated in North America thousands of years ago.[^ref1] Today, the cultivated annual is grown nearly worldwide, mainly as a source of protein-rich oil seeds.
 The domesticated sunflower is also a popular ornamental, renowned for its yellow flower head, round disk, heart-shaped leaves, unbranched stem, and imposing height.
 Indeed, the plant can grow freestanding up to sixteen feet tall and [nearly twice that](https://www.guinnessworldrecords.com/world-records/tallest-sunflower) when supported.
 <param ve-image fit="contain" primary url="https://upload.wikimedia.org/wikipedia/commons/4/40/Sunflower_sky_backdrop.jpg" title="Sunflower, Fir0002, 2008, Wikimedia Commons, picture of the day on the English Wikipedia for January 31, 2011">

 <param ve-entity eid="Q995745" title="artificial selection" aliases="artificially selected">